 You can take quick, easy action each time you have sex to prevent yourself from getting herpes.

 - Take showers or baths regularly, especially after heavy sweating.

 - Wear loose, cotton underwear to ventilate your genital area.

 - Wash your genital area at least once or twice a day to remove dead skin and excess oil.

 Herpes transmission can only be fully avoided if you abstain from sex.

 To prevent contracting or spreading HSV when you do have sex:

-- Wear a condom every time you have penetrative sex.
+- Wear a condom or other barrier method every time you have penetrative sex.

-- Use a dental dam or male condom every time you engage in oral sex.
+- Use a dental dam, condom, or other barrier method every time you engage in oral sex.